Why Won’t My Dog Eat?

 If you’ve recently changed your dog’s food and they haven’t been interested in it, try giving them something else.
 You can switch back to the food they used to eat if that’s possible.
 Or, you can try another new brand.

 If they’re used to eating dry food, you can try feeding them canned food while you figure out how to get them eating dry food again.
-You can also try mixing the dry and canned food together to try and entice them to eat.
+You can also try mixing the dry and canned food together to try to entice them to eat.

 7. Change the Temperature of the Food